abe-winter/abe-winter.github.io/_posts/2019-06-28-bumble-terms.md

 It would cost so little to get a serious expert in this area to create a policy that isn't nonsense, doesn't expose them to legal risk, and isn't offensive to anyone who cares about online speech.
 I can't believe how badly they've dropped the ball.

-## Fair use
+## Very seriously winky face emoji

 > We take copyrights very seriously.
 If you don't own the rights to a photo or video, please don't post it

-Very seriously (winky face emoji).
+The next line in the doc is a dog joke.

 What about fair use?
 What if I'm posing in public in front of a hung photo?
 What if I've paid someone to *license* a photo to which they 'own the rights' (licensing for cash being the whole point of copyright).
 Under the letter of this document, I can be kicked for that.

 Have you *ever* gotten a takedown request from a content owner?
-If not, why is this section even in the guidelines?
+If not, why is this section even in the guidelines, rather than the bottom of the TOS?

 Even crazier: given the various selfie bans in this document we can assume most photos on the platform will be taken by someone other than the account owner.
 [Moral rights to a photo automatically assign to its author](https://photo.stackexchange.com/questions/25511/if-someone-makes-a-picture-of-me-who-owns-the-right-to-it).
 Under the letter of this doc, NO photo is safe.